Arzerra Side Effects

 Note: This page contains information about the side effects of ofatumumab.
 Some of the dosage forms included on this document may not apply to the brand name Arzerra.

 Not all side effects for Arzerra may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to ofatumumab: intravenous solution

-Along with its needed effects, some unwanted effects may be caused by ofatumumab (the active ingredient contained in Arzerra).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by ofatumumab (the active ingredient contained in Arzerra).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking ofatumumab:More common
+If any of the following side effects occur while taking ofatumumab, check with your doctor or nurse immediately:More common

 - Black, tarry stools